kprotty/uchan/README.md

 https://github.com/kprotty/uchan)

 This is (almost) a drop-in replacement for `std::sync::mpsc` with a focus on being lock-free and scalable for both producers and consumers.
 It also supports being used as `#![no_std]`, in which the caller provides a trait used to block and unblock a thread, with the queue implementing everything else from there.
-Finally, `benchmark/` contains (you guessed it) robust benchmarks against other channel implementations/

 ## Usage